JakeSCahill/hazelcast-code/kafka-queries/step4.md

-Use the `CREATE MAPPING` statement to allow Hazelcast to access data that is pushed to the Kafka server.
+Create a mapping to your Kafka server to allow Hazelcast to access data that is pushed to it.

 <code class="execute T3" title="Run command">
 CREATE MAPPING trades (